Federal Employment | Federal Government Careers

 hundreds of thousands of new employees each year to replace workers that

-transfer to other federal or private jobs, retire, or stop working for other
+transfer to other federal employment areas, retire, or stop working for other

 reasons.
 Average annual salary of all full-time employees was $81,258 in 2010.
 The U.S Government is the largest employer in the United